karayabin/universe-snapshot/README.md

 The **universe** is essentially a php library that you can use in your php projects.

+It's developped by me for my own needs, but you can use it freely if you want, at your own risks.
+I don't intend to provide support.

 This has been developped on mac os x, with the intent to be deployed on unix systems.
 It probably doesn't work on windows machines.